GeminiDRSoftware/DRAGONS/recipe_system/doc/rs_UsersManual/intro.rst

 Recipe Library
 --------------
-A python module defined in an instrument package that comprises one or more defined *recipes*.
+A python module defined in an instrument package comprising one or more defined recipe functions.
 A recipe library (module) will have one (1) attribute defined as ``recipe_tags``, which is a set of tags indicating the kind of data to which this recipe library applies.

 Primitive
 ---------
-A primitive is a defined method on a primitive class.
-A primitive function is generally contrived to be a "science-oriented" data processing step, for example, "bias correction," though the Recipe System has no requirement that this be true.
+A primitive is a defined function (method) on a primitive class.
+Under DRAGONS, a primitive function is generally contrived to be a "science-oriented" data processing step; for example, "bias correction."
+This is purely convention.
+The Recipe System has no requirement that this be true.

 Primitive Class
 ---------------
-As defined under the *gemini_python* package, ``geminidr``, primitive classes are a large set of hierarchical classes exhibiting inheritance from generic to specific.
+As defined under the DRAGONS package, ``geminidr``, primitive classes are a large set of hierarchical classes exhibiting inheritance from generic to specific.
 Because they are real data, datasets will always have some instrument/mode specific set of *tags* that will allow the Recipe System to pick